 This process usually comprises at least the four steps shown above.
 Some companies might include extra measures such as a Performance Improvement Plan (PIP).
 There are circumstances where you’ll need to let someone go immediately.
 But this should only be the case when their behaviour amounts to gross misconduct.

 A robust escalation procedure allows employees the opportunity to correct problematic behaviour.
 It also lays out a specific process for managers to follow.

 Review and update the employee handbook regularly

-Reviewing and updating your employee handbook is a must.
+Just like writing quality articles, regularly reviewing and updating your employee handbook is a must.
 Times change, laws and industry regulations change.
 New issues can arise which demand a change in policy.
 You might need to add, remove, or change certain policies as your company grows and your team expands.
 Your handbook cannot be a static document, because you cannot predict the future.